 2022/02 Joined the Advisory Group for the UK AI Research Infrastructure Review, a key component of the UK’s National AI strategy

-2021/05 - Appointed as a Senior Expert to the NERC Constructing a Digital Environment (CDE) Programme
+2021/05 - Secured the role of Senior Expert to the NERC Constructing a Digital Environment (CDE) Programme

-2020/10 - Joined the Steering Committee for the Environment and Sustainability Interest Group, The Alan Turing Institute
+2020/10 - Joined the Steering Committee for the Environment and Sustainability Interest Group, 500+ members, The Alan Turing Institute

 2020/09 - Promotion, ~equivalent to Reader/Associate Professor

-2020/06 - Joined the Steering Committee for The Alan Turing Institute-UK Met Office operational alliance
+2020/06 - Invited to join the Steering Committee for The Alan Turing Institute-UK Met Office operational alliance

-2020/04 - Seconded to The Alan Turing Institute to lead the Environmental Theme under the Data Science for Science programme
+2020/04 - Started secondment to the Alan Turing Institute under the Data Science for Science programme

-2019/09 - Started new role as Co-Director for the UKRI Centre for Doctoral Training in the Application of AI to the study of Environmental Risks (AI4ER), led by University of Cambridge and BAS
+2019/09 - Stated role of Co-Director for the UKRI Centre for Doctoral Training in the Application of AI to the study of Environmental Risks (AI4ER), led by University of Cambridge and BAS

 2017/09 - Awarded The Laws Prize, British Antarctic Survey Club